AAOS Part II Board Exam Preparation and Review Course

 - Previous Observing Attendee

-Optional Add-On: One-on-One Consultation Sessions
+Optional Add-On for Course Registrants: One-on-One Consultation Sessions

 For an additional fee, register for one 30-minute personalized session with a faculty member to ask additional questions beyond your presentation session to further improve your presentation and defense.